Bluefield brought our asset experience together in collaboration with data specialists to assist a client get more from their assets.

 Extend component life and improve reliability by managing operational exceptions and pre-failure analytics.

 The client had done some great work assembling the infrastructure and analytical know-how.
 The missing piece was in being able to describe what failures looked like in the early stages.
 What were the acceptable temperatures and pressures?
-What were the early indicators of component failure?
+What were the early indicators of a component failure?
 At what point should you bring the equipment into the workshop?

 Bluefield’s role was therefore to assist the data and analytics specialists by providing the necessary know-how about fleet operating parameters and service limits.

-However, a major learning for both us and the client during the project was that the scope had to expand to include more than just defining acceptable limits.
-Providing clear advice to the on-site teams on what actions to take when specific thresholds were reached or flags were raised to identify changed conditions.
+However, major learning for both us and the client during the project was that the scope had to expand to include more than just defining acceptable limits.
+Providing clear advise to the on-site teams on what actions to take when specific thresholds were reached or flags were raised to identify changed conditions.
 Planners and reliability engineers are frequently busy, and inaction can be a killer of asset health programs, so the easier we can make their job, the better.

 Therefore, Bluefield was asked to provide additional services to assist with developing the monitoring and action generation logic to support the program.
 We developed the policies and templates for six equipment models,which included: